-Year Eligible to Make a Contribution if AGI is Less Than or Equal to: Eligible to Make a Partial Contribution if AGI is Between: Not Eligible to Make A Contribution if AGI is Over: 2013 \$178,000 \$178,000 - \$188,000 \$188,000 2014 & After - subject to COLA increases \$181,000 \$181,000 - \$191,000 \$191,000
+As noted in Item 1, your eligibility to contribute to a Roth IRA depends on your AGI (as defined below).
+The amount that you may contribute to a Roth IRA is reduced proportionately for AGI which exceeds the applicable dollar amount.
+The amount that you may contribute to your Roth IRA is phased out if you are single and your AGI is between \$95,000 and \$110,000, or if you are married filing jointly and your AGI is between \$150,000 and \$160,000.
 If you are a married taxpayer filing separately, your contribution phases out over the first \$10,000 of AGI, so that if your AGI is \$10,000 or more you may not contribute to a Roth IRA for the year.
 Note that the amount you may contribute to a Roth IRA is not affected by your participation in an employer-sponsored retirement plan.

-For this purpose, your AGI (1) is determined without regard to the exclusions from income arising under Section 135 (exclusion of certain savings bond interest), Section 137 (exclusion of certain employer provided adoption expenses) and Section 911 (certain exclusions applicable to U.S. citizens or residents living abroad) of the Code, (2) is reduced by the amount paid under an endowment contract described in Section 408(b) of the Code which is properly allocated to the cost of life insurance, (3) takes into account the passive loss limitations under Section 469 of the Code and any taxable benefits under the Social Security Act and Railroad Retirement Act as determined in accordance with Section 86 of the Code, and (4) generally does not take into account income from rollovers (conversions) of Traditional IRAs.
+For this purpose, your AGI (1) is determined without regard to the exclusions from income arising under Section 135 (exclusion of certain savings bond interest), Section 137 (exclusion of certain employer provided adoption expenses) and Section 911 (certain exclusions applicable to U.S. citizens or residents living abroad) of the Internal Revenue Code ("Code"), (2) is reduced by the amount paid under an endowment contract described in Section 408(b) of the Code which is properly allocated to the cost of life insurance, (3) takes into account the passive loss limitations under Section 469 of the Code and any taxable benefits under the Social Security Act and Railroad Retirement Act as determined in accordance with Section 86 of the Code, and (4) generally does not take into account income from rollovers (conversions) of Traditional IRAs.